Skip to main content

 3 mentions Positive Neutral Negative

-The game's atmosphere is praised for its authentic warfare feel, scale, and tactical depth, marking a solid improvement over previous series entries.
-However, technical issues and certain removals detract from the overall immersion and authenticity.
+The atmosphere is praised for its authentic warfare feel and marked improvements over previous entries, contributing to a compelling tactical experience.
+However, technical issues and difficulty can detract from the overall immersion.

 • “Technical problems and punishing difficulty hold it back, but its scale, tactical depth, and authentic warfare atmosphere make it a worthy successor to the series.”